BBQmagpie/bbqmagpie.github.io/_posts/2023-02-25-dlme-metadata.md

 category: blog
 ---

-# Digital Library of the Middle East (DLME) and Its Metadata
+# Digital Library of the Middle East (DLME) and Its Metadat

 ## So First of All, What is Metadata?